Giphy/GiphyAPI/README.md

 # GIPHY API Documentation

 **6/20/17 Update:** The documentation that used to live here has moved!
-If you're looking for the GIPHY API documentation that used to appear here, check out the [new home for our docs](http://developers.giphy.com/docs) on our standalone developer portal, [GIPHY Developers](http://developers.giphy.com)!
+Check out the [new home for our docs](http://developers.giphy.com/docs) on our standalone developer portal, [GIPHY Developers](http://developers.giphy.com)!

 [GIPHY](http://www.giphy.com) is an animated [GIF](http://en.wikipedia.org/wiki/Graphics_Interchange_Format) search engine.
 The GIPHY API is a series of JSON read endpoints that allow you to integrate the features of GIPHY's search engine into your project or app.